Is Apple Pay Safe?

 Thanks to Apple Pay, making payments and transferring cash is easier than ever.
 But will this app put your financial information at risk?

-Before linking your credit or debit card to Apple Pay, it’s worth asking how secure the system is.
+Before linking your credit or debit card to Apple Pay and your digital wallet, it’s worth asking how secure the system is.
 After all, you can never be too cautious when it comes to protecting your identity and your financial information online.
 Here’s what you need to know about this popular payment feature, including whether Apple Pay is safe or if it could make your phone an easy target for hackers.

 What is Apple Pay?